 If your available growing space is small, though, consider growing in pots instead.
 From wooden window boxes filled with trailing thymeto pretty ceramic pots full of parsley, containers offer many options.
 Follow these guidelines to choose the right size and style of container, and make sure it has holes for drainage.
 Fill pots with Miracle-Gro® Moisture Control® Potting Mix, which helps protect against over- and under-watering.

 Pick Your Plants

 Make a list of the flavors you enjoy, as well as what you’d like to do with your herbs.
 If cooking is your hobby, add herbs that make up classic culinary collections, like Herbes de Provence (rosemary, marjoram, thyme, oregano, and savory).
-Love butterflies?
-Add dill to your herb garden, as it serves as a host plant for swallowtail butterfly caterpillars.
+Love making crafts?
+Add lavender to your herb garden to dry for sachets and wreaths.
 Of course, your fur babies will adore you for growing catnip and pet grass.
 Once you’ve made your list, head to your local Bonnie Plants® retailer or order plants online here.

 Plant Your Herb Garden

 Now it’s time to plant your herbs!
 Look at the plant tag or check the Homegrown app to learn how much space to leave between each plant for best growth and good airflow.
 Dig a hole, then plant the herb to the same depth as it was in its original container.
 Fill in around the plant, gently pat down the soil, then water well.
 A word of caution: With any member of the mint family (including lemon balm), you’ll want to plant it in its own container to keep it from spreading and taking over the garden.
 If you’re growing in a raised bed or in the ground, simply nestle the container into the soil.